circonus-labs/libmtev/docs-md/config/eventer.md

  * ##### default_jobq_ordering

-   Specifies if then default consumption order of jobs for jobqs that don't explicitly specify.
+   Specifies the default job consumption order for jobqs that don't explicitly declare an ordering requirement.
 Valid values are `lifo` and `fifo`.
 If unspecified, the default for this setting is FIFO.

  * ##### default_ca_chain